 At Cancer Centre London, we’re able to offer treatment for most forms of cancer, thanks to the combined expertise of our specialist consultants.
-In rare situations where we are unable to offer treatment to an individual, our consultants will refer you to an approved specialist in your particular condition.
+In rare situations where we are unable to offer treatment to an individual, our consultants will refer you to an approved specialist.

 2. How much does treatment at Cancer Centre London cost?

-Every single cancer patient is different, and at CCL we tailor each individual treatment plan to the precise needs of the patient.
+Every cancer patient is different and at CCL we tailor each individual treatment plan to the precise needs of the patient.
 This allows us to offer the best treatment possible for each person.
-The variety of treatments on offer and the different needs of each patient mean that it is difficult to provide an estimate of cost until a treatment plan has been drawn up by the consultants.

 The services on offer from Cancer Centre London are available to patients with private health insurance, and also those who wish to pay for their treatment themselves.
 Most insurers will pay for cancer treatment, but as every policy is different it is important to check with your insurer.
 CCL will pre-authorise any radiotherapy and chemotherapy treatment plans with the patient’s insurer, once an estimate can be given.
 We are also able to quote for self-pay patients once the treatment plan has been agreed.

 3. Will Cancer Centre London consultants see NHS patients?

 As Cancer Centre London is a private facility, we are able to offer treatment and consultations for patients with private healthcare insurance, and for patients wishing to pay for their treatment directly.
 If you would like to arrange an appointment or procedure with a consultant at CCL, you will need a letter of referral from your GP.
 Please consult your healthcare provider for details regarding your treatment options as well as your financial choices.

 4. How do I get treatment at Cancer Centre London?